 Danai Apostolidou Gagné

 Danai Apostolidou Gagné is an Orff and movement specialist throughout NYC and also directs the Orff Certification Program.
 She studied with Carl Orff and Gunild Keetman in the Orff Institute in Salzburg, Austria, the first year the Orff Institute was established.
-She conducts workshops and seminars in the United States, Europe, Canada and Asia, and has been on the faculty of numerous certification programs in Universities and Institutes in the US and abroad, most recently at George Mason University in Fairfax, Virginia.
+She conducts workshops and seminars in the United States, Europe, Canada and Asia, and has been on the faculty of numerous certification programs in Universities and Institutes in the US and abroad, most recently at Utah State University.

 Danai’s publications include A Seasonal Kaleidoscope (Schott), The Raccoon Philosopher (Schott), Greek Myths in Modes (Magnamusic Baton), A Collection of Greek Dances (Phaliron Press), Singing Wind, Breathing Drums (Beatin’ Path Publications), and a choral octavo entitled Sounds of the City (Beatin’ Path Publications).
 She has been a contributing author for the Silver Burdett/Scott Foresman music education series, and produced a CD for movement entitled It Moves Me.

 Danai was the recipient of the prestigious “Distinguished Service Award” by the American Orff Schulwerk Association in 2007.